Vincit/objection.js/doc/includes/API.md

 relation|function|The relation type.
 One of `Model.BelongsToOneRelation`, `Model.HasOneRelation`, `Model.HasManyRelation` and `Model.ManyToManyRelation`.
 modelClass|[`Model`](#model)&#124;string|Constructor of the related model class, an absolute path to a module that exports one or a path relative to [`modelPaths`](#modelpaths) that exports a model class. join|[`RelationJoin`](#relationjoin)|Describes how the models are related to each other.
 See [`RelationJoin`](#relationjoin). modify|function([`QueryBuilder`](#querybuilder))&#124;string&#124;object|Optional modifier for the relation query.
 If specified as a function, it will be called each time before fetching the relation.
-If specified as a string, named filter with specified name will be applied each time when fetching the relation.
+If specified as a string, modifier with specified name will be applied each time when fetching the relation.
 If specified as an object, it will be used as an additional query parameter - e. g. passing {name: 'Jenny'} would additionally narrow fetched rows to the ones with the name 'Jenny'. filter|function([`QueryBuilder`](#querybuilder))&#124;string&#124;object|Alias for modify. beforeInsert|function([`Model`](#model), [`QueryContext`](#context))|Optional insert hook that is called for each inserted model instance.
 This function can be async.